Commentaries in Tamil literary tradition: Self-written commentaries

-This trend, too, continued well into the 20th century, with authors such as R. Raghava Iyengar, Jegaveera Pandiyanar, and Bharathidasan writing their own exegesis to their respective works of Paari Kaadhai, Kumaresa Venba, and Pudhiya Aatthicchudi.
+This trend, too, continued well into the 20th century, with authors such as R. Raghava Iyengar, Jagavira Pandiyanar, and Bharathidasan writing their own exegesis to their respective works of Paari Kaadhai, Kumaresa Venba, and Pudhiya Aatthicchudi.

 Dialogic commentaries

 The process of writing prosaic commentaries to the itihasas, puranas, and other Indian epics, which were originally written in verse, began in the early 19th century.
 Exegeses to epics such as the Ramayana, the Mahabaratha, Periya Puranam, and Kanda Puranam, began to appear in Tamil, and these came to be known as vasanam or dialogic commentaries.
 Soon, dialogic commentaries to the Sangam works, such as the Eight Anthologies and Ten Idylls series of texts, began to appear.

 Compiled commentaries

 Twentieth century witnessed the practice of comparative study and compilation of exegeses from different periods.
 The prime example of this type of anthological exegeses is that of the Tirukkural.
 Commentaries to the Kural text are available at least from the 10th century CE, and scholars have been continuously analyzing various Kural commentaries ever since.
 These have resulted in the publication of various commentary compilations to the Kural text in the 20th century, such as Tirukkural Urai Kotthu (Compendium of Kural exegeses), Tirukkural Urai Valam (Kural exegeses omnibus), and Tirukkural Urai Vettrumai (Differences in Kural exegeses).
 Old exegeses to the Naladiyar were compiled and published in two volumes entitled Naladiyar Urai Valam by the Saraswati Mahal Library.
 Similar compiled commentaries have appeared for other works such as the Tirumurugattrupadai and the Tolkappiyam.
 Compiled commentaries to the Tolkappiyam have appeared exclusively for each of the three parts of the work.